Getting Creeped Out to Fit In

 Feeling like we’re not “the norm” can leave us feeling weird, and like we should engage in behavior we want little part of.

 And why assume we are all exaggerated versions of men, anyway?
 Besides the chatter on college campuses, porn as sex ed may “help.”
 We watch porn and believe what we see.
 And what we see are porn starlets acting out what we think of as male sexuality — on steroids.

 Meanwhile, a feminist desire to squelch sexual repression is commonly misunderstood as promoting random and uncaring sex.
 Sexuality is best when it’s not repressed.
 That doesn’t mean everyone must do it just one way, or do things that are uncomfortable.

 The chart can be misunderstood, too.
 Some mistake, men’s “comfort” for their “preference.”
 Men may be more comfortable than women with hookup sex, but most prefer relationship sex.

 Turns out, hookup sex isn’t for everyone.
 But neither is relationship sex.
 And no one should feel pressured to be inauthentic to who they are.

-Posted on January 13, 2014, in feminism, men, psychology, relationships, sex, women and tagged feminism, hookup culture, men, psychology, relationships, sex, women.
+Posted on January 13, 2014, in feminism, men, psychology, relationships, sex and sexuality, women and tagged feminism, hookup culture, men, psychology, relationships, sex and sexuality, women.
 Bookmark the permalink.
 23 Comments.